-Gold Coast First Home Buyers are the big winners of the new Federal Home Loan Deposit Scheme, writes Property Lawyers and Attwood Marshall Lawyers Partner, Barry van Herdeen.
+Buying your first home on the Gold Coast?
+Gold Coast First Home Buyers are the big winners of the new Federal Home Loan Deposit Scheme, writes Property Lawyer and Attwood Marshall Lawyers Partner, Barry van Herdeen.

 How the Federal Home Loan Deposit Scheme works